oalexandrino/EvidenceSET_Tool/README.md

 Petersen, K., Vakkalanka, S., Kuzniarz, L. (2015) “Guidelines for Conducting Systematic Mapping Studies in Software Engineering: An Update”.
 Information and Software Technology 64(2015):1-18.

 Wieringa, R., Maiden, N., Mead, N., Rolland.
 C. (2006) “Requirements engineering paper classification and evaluation criteria: a proposal and a discussion”.
 Requirements Engineering 11(1):102-107.

+# INSTRUCTIONS

+- First you have to upload PDF files
+- Be sure you choose open PDF files (withot any protection or comments)
+- After that, go to set up page and process all files by clicling on the "Process Files"'s button
+- Remember that it may take some time according to the amount of PDF files that you've uploaded
+- You have to upload only PDF files of the same subject.
+Otherwise, you are not going to get useful outcomes
+- After that, go to visualizations page and select one of the available views
+- Do you want to know more?
+Access the process in BPMn.
+The EvidenceSET flow bizagi HTML page.